Hong Kong Adventure Corps: Ceremonial Dress

-By tradition, cadet members wear dark blue berets as their headgear, while adult members wear No.1 Cap when this dress is worn.
+By tradition, cadet members wear this dress with dark blue berets as their headgear, while adult members wear the No.1 Cap.
 Scarlet Red Sash is worn by all Senior Non-commissioned Officers (Sergeant or above).
-WO1s and Officers will wear Sam Browne belt and carry infantry pattern (1897)sword if necessary; the Corps Sergeant Major and Senior Warrant Officer will also carry a regulation pattern Pace Stick as part of uniform.
-Other ranks will not carry bayonet frogs and will not mount bayonets onto their arms.
+WO1s and Officers will wear the Sam Browne belt and carry the pattern 1897 infantry officer's sword when necessary; the Corps Sergeant Major and Senior Warrant Officer will also carry a regulation pattern Pace Stick as part of thieir uniform.
+Other ranks will not carry bayonet frogs (a pouch at the back of the belt for holding the bayonet) and will not mount bayonets onto their arms.

-Some Non-commissioned officers will choose to wear Ammo Boots while Officers will wear Oxford-style parade shoes.
+Some Non-commissioned officers will choose to wear Ammo Boots while Officers will wear George boots with spurs mounted or Oxford-style parade shoes.

-Band issues their own kilt with tartan to the Pipeband members.
-Drum Major carry mace on parade.

 Warm Weather Service Dress (Officers only)

 Field Dress

 Since the Corps was a sub-unit of Royal Hong Kong Regiment, DPM is adopted as field dress by the Corps.
 Dark blue berets with red flash (for cadet members) and green flash (for adult members) are worn as headdress.
 Jungle hats can be worn in field with authorisations from the unit commander.

 Adult members who had military force service experiences might own sets of No.9 uniform, issued by both RHKR(V) and HKMSC.
 Others may buy DPM field dress themselves.
 Cadet members wear a pair of Olive Green lightweight trousers instead of DPM lightweight trousers.
-Combat Soldier 95 (CS95) shirts were restricted by the Corps as the system adopt rank slides instead of epaulettes.
+Combat Soldier 95 (CS95) shirts were restricted by the Corps as the system adopt shoulder straps rank slides instead of epaulettes.
 However, some members modified the shirts, putting epaulettes tapes onto the uniform to meet the standard of the Corps.
 Also, olive-green brassards used by Regular Army in early-1980s are adopted by the Corps, instead of rank patches used in late-1980s and early-1990s.